addania/coding/src/pages/cloningGithubRepository.md

 date: "2019-11-29"
 ---

-Cloning Github repository means creating a copy of REMOTE repo locally to your machine.
+Cloning Github repository means creating a copy of **REMOTE** repo locally to your machine.
 How to do it?

 > Go to repository root folder (top one)

-> click the big GREEN (frog) button called:
+> Click the big GREEN (frog) button called:
 ```
 Clone of Download
 ```